The following page is a two column layout. Page sections are identified with headers. The footer contains update and

 With a focus on academic excellence, innovation, and creativity, the University of North Dakota is creating the "Exceptional UND."
 UND is committed to teaching and learning; research, scholarship, scholarly activity and creative work; and engaged service and designed to help build a strong future – for the region and the world.

 UND's outstanding academic programs prepare students for a lifetime of learning, personal fulfillment, and success, and to have a positive impact on society.
 As a research university, we create, advance, and apply knowledge and expertise to serve the state, nation, and world.
 The University is nationally ranked and known for teaching and expertise in rural medicine, aerospace, unmanned aircraft systems, energy and environment, petroleum engineering, entrepreneurship, health and life sciences.

 UND enrolls 15,143 students from every state and more than 50 countries in more than 220 fields of study, from baccalaureate through doctoral and professional degrees, including law and medicine.
-In addition, the University offers more than 40 degree and graduate certificate programs through distance education.
-Each year, the university has more than 21,000 registrations in online academic courses and other non-academic activities, including professional certificates, conferences, teacher workshops, and lifelong learning courses.
+The university offers more than 40 of those degrees and graduate certificate programs through distance education.
+In addition, each year the University has more than 11,000 registrations in non-credit activities, including lifelong learning courses, conferences, professional certificates, teacher workshops, and staff development training.
+UND's outstanding academic programs prepare students for a lifetime of learning, personal fulfillment, and success, and to have a positive impact on society.

 The university’s major academic components include aerospace, arts & sciences, business and public administration, education and human development, engineering and mines, graduate school, law, medicine and health sciences, nursing, and continuing education.
 Beyond the academic components, the university is also home to a number of outreach facilities, including the Energy and Environmental Research Center, the Upper Midwest Aerospace Consortium, two technology incubators, the Northern Plains Indian Law Center, and more.